getsentry/sentry-webpack-plugin/README.md

 * `ignoreFile [optional]` - `string`, path to a file containing list of files/directories to ignore.
 Can point to `.gitignore` or anything with same format
 * `ignore [optional]` - `string` or `array`, one or more paths to ignore during upload.
 Overrides entries in `ignoreFile` file.
 If neither `ignoreFile` or `ignore` are present, defaults to `['node_modules']`
 * `configFile [optional]` - `string`, path to Sentry CLI config properties, as described in https://docs.sentry.io/learn/cli/configuration/#properties-files.
 By default, the config file is looked for upwards from the current path and defaults from `~/.sentryclirc` are always loaded
+* `ext [optional]` - `string`, adds an additional file extension to be considered.
+By default the following file extensions are processed: js, map, jsbundle and bundle.
+* `urlPrefix [optional]` - `string`, this sets an URL prefix in front of all files.
+This defaults to ~/ but you might want to set this to the full URL.
+This is also useful if your files are stored in a sub folder. eg: --url-prefix '~/static/js'
+* `validate [optional]` - `boolean`, this attempts sourcemap validation before upload when rewriting is not enabled.
+It will spot a variety of issues with source maps and cancel the upload if any are found.
+This is not the default as this can cause false positives.
+* `stripPrefix | stripCommonPrefix` - `string`, when paired with `--rewrite` this will chop-off a prefix from uploaded files.
+For instance you can use this to remove a path that is build machine specific.
+* `noSourceMapReference` - `boolean`, this prevents the automatic detection of sourcemap references.

+You can find more information about these options in our official docs: https://docs.sentry.io/learn/cli/releases/#upload-source-maps